What’s Coming Up on the May 2025 World Athletics Calendar?

 The Jetour Doha Diamond League meeting is slated for this upcoming Friday, May 16.
 It’s the third event in the tour this season.

-According to the meet website, 45 Olympic and World medalists are slated to competed.
+According to the meet website, 45 Olympic and World medalists are slated to compete.
 Notably, it will feature Shelly-Ann Fraser Pryce in her final year of competition.

 May 18 – Golden Grand Prix (Japan)